dgraph-io/dgraph/wiki/content/mutations/index.md

 ```

 Now, let's say we want to create a new user with `email` and `name` information.
-We also want to make sure that one email id has exactly one corresponding user in
+We also want to make sure that one email has exactly one corresponding user in
 the database.
 To achieve this, we need to first query whether a user exists
-in the database with the given email id.
-If a user exists, we use the returned UID
+in the database with the given email.
+If a user exists, we use its UID
-of the user to update the `name` information.
+to update the `name` information.
 If the user doesn't exist, we create
 a new user and update the `email` and `name` information.

-We can do this using the Upsert Block as follows:
+We can do this using the upsert block as follows:

 ```sh
 curl -H "Content-Type: application/rdf" -X POST localhost:8080/mutate?commitNow=true -d  $'